intbio-ncl/BiomationScripterLib/docs/OTProto.md

 **Arguments:**

-* `Protocol` | [`opentrons.protocol_api.contexts.ProtocolContext`](https://docs.opentrons.com/v2/new_protocol_api.html#opentrons.protocol_api.contexts.ProtocolContext): The protocol object which is used by the Opentrons API to encapsulate all information relating to the current protocol
+* `Protocol` | [`opentrons.protocol_api.contexts.ProtocolContext`](https://docs.opentrons.com/v2/new_protocol_api.html#opentrons.protocol_api.contexts.ProtocolContext): The protocol object which is used by the Opentrons API to encapsulate all information relating to the current protocol.

 **Behaviour:**